Cosmian/mse-home-cli/README.md

                --output workspace/code_provider
 ```

-The generating package can now be sent to the sgx operator.
+The generated package can now be sent to the sgx operator.

 ### Spawn the MSE docker